 Connecting Sites Without Increasing Risk: A Strategic Approach

-Achieving safe multi-site connectivity requires a strategic blend of robust security measures, compliance adherence, and the adoption of advanced network architectures.
+Achieving safe multi-site connectivity requires combining encryption, segmentation, Zero Trust access controls, and continuous monitoring across every site-to-site link.
 This guide will explore actionable strategies to enhance site connectivity while minimizing risks.

 Understanding the Risks of Multi-Site Connectivity

-Before implementing a multi-site network, it’s essential to understand the inherent risks involved:
+Before implementing a multi-site network, understand the inherent risks:

 - Increased Attack Surface: More connected sites mean more entry points for potential attackers.